Dcoders-IUT/Abaash/README.md

 # Aabash
-Aabash is a web application that helps IUT students find and rent flats according to their preferences, while allowing flat owners to manage their properties and tenants easily.
+Abaash is a web application that helps IUT students find and rent flats according to their preferences, while allowing flat owners to manage their properties and tenants easily.
 This README file provides an overview of the app's features, technologies used, and how to use it.

 ## Features
-Aabash provides the following features for IUT students and flat owners:
+Abaash provides the following features for IUT students and flat owners:

 - **Student Accounts**: IUT students can create accounts and login to search for flats based on their preferences, such as location, rent, number of rooms, and amenities.
 - **Flat Owner Accounts**: Flat owners can create accounts and login to manage their flats, such as adding new flats, setting rent, and updating availability.